modphysnobel/modphysnobel.github.io/docs/vol-II/vol-II-chap-6-sect-3.md

 	- Explanations of band spectra in solids.
 	- Connection between the properties of the elements and the grouping in shells of the electrons in atoms formed by successive capture and binding of electrons.

-**In 1955**  “for his discoveries concerning the fine structure of the hydrogen spectrum”.
+To Lamb “for his discoveries concerning the fine structure of the hydrogen spectrum”.
 (Prize shared with Polykarp Kusch).

 !!! tip "1955 Physics Nobel Prize awarded to Lamb."